Football Glory: Development and release

 Football Glory was the debut game by Croteam, a Croatian development studio based in Zagreb.
-The production began in April 1993 and the core development team was composed of programmers Alen Ladavac, Admir Elezović, and Damir Perović, artists Tomislav Pongrac, Tomislav Mučić, and Elezović, as well as musician and sound designer Marko Sekulić.
-The company Black Legend signed a publishing agreement with Croteam in 1994.
-The developer then formed part of the larger Black Legend Croatia, which consisted of forty people.
+The production began in April 1993 and the core development team was composed of the programmers Alen Ladavac, Admir Elezović, and Damir Perović, the artists Tomislav Pongrac, Tomislav Mučić, and Elezović, as well as the musician and sound designer Marko Sekulić.
+Croteam and Black Legend signed a publishing agreement for the game in 1994.
+The developer then formed part of the larger Black Legend Croatia, which comprised forty people.
 Black Legend's founder and director, Richard M. Holmes, oversaw the production from London.
 He talked with Croteam throughout each day, repeatedly making decisions for ten minutes and then sleeping for the next fifty.
 According to him, the intent was to create "a fun football game that was better than MicroProse Soccer.

 The development team watched several past World Cup games, especially those by the Brazil national football team, to take notes on possible moves.
 To differentiate Football Glory from other football games, each move was animated with eight to ten frames per second instead of the common two or three frames.
 Extras like the paramedics with stretchers were also fully animated.
-When questioned regarding the similarity of Football Glory to Sensible Soccer, Holmes claimed that "The programmer himself has never ever played Sensible Soccer and that the games only appeared similar because the character sprites were 16-by-16 pixels in size.
+When questioned regarding the similarity of Football Glory to Sensible Soccer, Holmes claimed that "the programmer himself has never ever played Sensible Soccer and that the games only appeared similar because the character sprites in both games were 16×16 pixels in size.

 Football Glory was completed for various Amiga systems in October 1994.
 It was released compatible with the 500, 1200, and 4000 Amiga models on 6 November 1994.
 This marked the first commercial release of a video game developed by a Croatian studio.
 A demo was included exclusively on the coverdisk of CU Amiga's November 1994 issue.
 An MS-DOS conversion was scheduled for release in February 1995.
 It was completed six months after the Amiga version's release and published in May 1995.
 A budget Amiga release was published by The Hit Squad in late 1995.